 Take your health to the next level with a dairy-free smoothie.
 You can pack way more nutrition into a blended beverage than you could likely eat in one serving if you ate everything whole.
 Check out our Best Smoothie Formula for smoothie building and blending tips, and try one of these 20 Best Dairy-Free Smoothie Recipes.
 Once you’re a skilled blenderist, try moving on to smoothie bowls for extra creativity and pizzazz.

 A good salad dressing takes your salad – or roasted veggies – from meh to wowza.
 Oils, acidity and herbs are the basis of a solid dressing, but there are also many flourishes you can use to add creaminess, texture or sweetness.

 Smoothies and juices aren’t the only healthful beverages – hot drinks like dairy-free elixirs can serve as a light meal or snack, while also supporting our health in a targeted way by incorporating healing herbs.

 - Learn: DIY Guide to Dairy-Free Elixirs

 - Recipe: Dairy-Free Gingerbread Latte

 A solid loaf of gluten-free bread is fantastic for avocado toast, plunging into dips and spreads, sandwiches, or tearing into salad croutons.
 Baking bread with gluten-free or grain-free flours can be tricky at first.
 We love this power-packed almond bread recipe (it’s a student fave too!).
 If baking bread seems intimidating, try an easy flatbread recipe instead.

-Once you get the hang of some of these healthy cooking techniques and recipes, you’ll be cooking from scratch on the regular with confidence and pleasure.
+Once you get the hang of some of these healthy cooking techniques, basic cooking skills and recipes, you’ll be cooking from scratch on the regular with confidence and pleasure.

 Header Image: iStock/Magone